IFRS 13 — Fair Value Measurement

 Amendments under consideration by the IASB

-In addition, the IASB has signalled an intention to conduct a post-implementation review, commencing in 2015.
+In addition, the IASB has signalled an intention to conduct a post-implementation review of IFRS 13, commencing in 2015.

 Publications and resources